Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Tutorial.md

 "There was piles of cash... and a chase..."<br>
 "I remember... flashes of light.
 Gunfire."<br>
 "What happened to the bags of cash?
 Ahhh..."<br>
 "I got to find Gwyneth.
-Where is she?"<br>
+Where is she?"

 ## Pine Meadows